-Simon Bolivar Liberator
+Simon Bolivar - Liberator

-Bolivar devoted his life and all his wealth to the independence of South America, most of his fortune was spent to equip the army and to pay his soldiers and their widows.
+Bolivar devoted his life and his fortune to the independence of South America.
+Most of his fortune was spent to equip the army and to pay his soldiers and their widows.
 Most famous for his astounding military career, Bolivar was not just a leader of men; he fought side-by-side with his soldiers in over two hundred battles.
-Leading his army across the impassable Andes was an incredible feat, and the turning point of the war leading to Bolivarís success gaining independence
+Leading his army across the impassable Andes was an incredible feat and the turning point of the war, leading to Bolivar’s success in gaining independence from Spain.

 Differing factions continued to spring up among the citizens fracturing the unity that Bolivar tried to achieve.
-Bolivarís vision was beyond those of his people.
+Bolivar’s vision was beyond those of his people.
 It is often said that if he had accepted the dictatorship which was offered to him many times, he could have achieved the unity and independence that he so desired for South America.
-Bolivar detested the idea of dictatorship, slavery, and anything else that might curb universal independence for all people.
+Bolivar detested the idea of dictatorship, slavery and anything else that might curb universal independence for all people.

 Bolivar died of tuberculosis complicated by pneumonia on December 17, 1830 in Santa Marta, Colombia surrounded by friends.
 He was impoverished and was buried in a borrowed shirt.

-Content copyright © 2013 by Valerie Aguilar.
+Content copyright © 2021 by Valerie Aguilar.
 All rights reserved.

 This content was written by Valerie Aguilar.
 If you wish to use this content in any manner, you need written permission.
-Contact Valerie Aguilar for details.
+Contact Valerie D. Aguilar for details.